peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public static readonly PeterO.Mail.MediaType TextPlainAscii;

-Specifies the media type "text/plain" and the "charset" parameter "US-ASCII", used for plain text data.
+Specifies the media type "text/plain" and the "charset" parameter "US-ASCII", used for plain text data that contains only characters within the basic Latin range (U+0000 to U+007F).

 <a id="TextPlainUtf8"></a>
 ### TextPlainUtf8